mrkelder/nl/README.md

 2) currentPosition - current position of the sliding part *(this.SlidingPartRef)*
 3) slidingPart - ref to the sliding part
 4) sliderPanelRef - ref to the element that makes sliding part to move
+5) changeCurrentPosition - function that changes **currentPosition**
+6) currentPositionOnScreen - position from 0 to width of **sliderPanelRef**
+7) isTouched - is slider touched
+8) isBeingTouched - is slider being touced *(used within **isTouched** in some cases)*

 #### Properties

 1) sliderHeight - height of one slide.
 The height is taken to set the actual slider's height.
 2) imgRef - ref to the photos to set **sliderHeight**
+3) onePiece - the width of one slide
+4) oneSector - 1/4 of **onePiece**
+5) currentSlide - an index of the current slide
+6) componentIsReady - is component ready for final slide logic
+7) margin - margin from the left side
+8) radios - radio buttons in slider

 #### Methods

 1) SliderHeight - sets **sliderHeight**
+2) becomeChecked - logic for radio buttons

 ### CloseBtn.js (functional component)